PrashantJha183/Authentication_Mechanism/README.md

 <ol>
  <li>To run the project, you'll need to have Node.js installed on your machine. </li>
  <li>Download Project Source Code from here.</li>
-  <li>To execute the code, run the command npm run start in the terminal.</li>
+  <li>To execute the code, run the command npm run both in the terminal.</li>

 </ol>